 Additionally, climate warming is inextricably linked to other variables that have been shown to affect fire severity and fire frequency such as reduced soil moisture and increased fuel load (Harvey, 2016).
 These factors could also be important drivers of fungal recovery trajectories.
 These legacy factors were not considered in the present study since none of our selected sites had burned in the previous 75 years and were from very similar biomes, but they may be important to consider in work of this nature.

 Our results indicate that even within a single biome, slight alterations to climatic variables like mean annual temperature can affect the rate of fungal recovery from fires.
 This has implications for broader disturbance modeling efforts.
 For example, the reduction and rebounding of soil fungal communities is important for dynamic vegetation models, but many disturbance models use predictors that are simulated in isolation, neglecting any potential interaction effects (Seidl et al., 2017).
-As research into fungal recovery from fires moves forward, we need to take note of site-level climatic conditions in addition to other variables of interest.
+As climate warms and fires in these biomes increase in intensity and frequency, the loss of fungal diversity and ecosystem services could be, to some small degree, mitigated by increased recovery rates due to warming in these often frozen montane soils.

 References